monero-project/monero-site/_posts/2017-11-27-logs-for-the-Monero-Research-Lab-meeting-held-on-2017-11-27.md

 **\<suraeNoether>** i'm in a non-monogamous relationship with cryptonight
 **\<suraeNoether>** ok, well
 **\<suraeNoether>** anything else to discuss?
-**\<dEBRUYNE>** <suraeNoether> i wouldn't mind putting up a portion of my funding for this period toward a Proof of Work contest for Monero's replacement proof of work scheme \<= I think othe already has some back up plans
+**\<dEBRUYNE>** suraeNoether: i wouldn't mind putting up a portion of my funding for this period toward a Proof of Work contest for Monero's replacement proof of work scheme \<= I think othe already has some back up plans
 **\<silur>** apparently V wants ringCT in EVM2
 **\<dEBRUYNE>** You might want to talk to him about it
 **\<suraeNoether>** othe are you around?